History of the University of South Carolina: Civil War

 Seventy-two students were present for classes in January 1862 and the college functioned as best it could until a call by the Confederate government for South Carolina to fill its quota of 18,000 soldiers.
 A system of conscription would begin on March 20 for all men between the ages of eighteen and forty-five, so on March 8 all of the students at the college volunteered for service in order to avoid the dishonor of having been conscripted.
 Despite the depletion of students, the professors issued a notice that the college would temporarily close and would reopen to those under eighteen.
 When the college reopened on March 17, only nine students showed up for classes and it became quite apparent to all that the college would not last past the end of the term in June.

 On June 25 with the consent of the state government, the Confederate authorities took possession of the college buildings and converted them into a hospital.
 After many unsuccessful attempts to reopen the college, the trustees passed a resolution on December 2, 1863, that officially closed the college.
 By February 1865, Sherman's army had reached the outskirts of Columbia and the college was spared from destruction by the Union forces because of its use as a hospital.
-In addition, a company of the 25th Iowa Volunteer Infantry Regiment was stationed at the campus on February 17 to protect it from harm and to thwart off pillaging Yankee soldiers.
+In addition, a company of the 25th Iowa Volunteer Infantry Regiment was stationed at the campus on February 17 to protect it from harm and to thwart pillaging by other Union soldiers.